shanemin/thesis-msc-cloud-failures/output/README.md

 ### topsites_alexa.csv data:
  - from April 24, 2021 -> May 24, 2021
  - The 1 month rank is calculated using a combination of average daily visitors and pageviews over the past month.
 The site with the highest combination of visitors and pageviews is ranked #1

+### topsites_moz.csv data:
+ - taken May 24, 2021 (freshness unknown)
+ - We’ve listed the top 500 most popular sites in the world based on Domain Authority, a link-based metric that models how Google ranks websites.
+Each site is listed by the number of other websites that link to them, along with a Domain Authority score.

 ### status_sources.csv reference codes